VINAY-YALAMANCHI/YALAMANCHI_VINAY_COMP_699_C/Readme.md

 - Automatic retries for failed recordings.
 - Fallback to text display if TTS fails.
-- Logging of all system events, exceptions, and failures for debugging and audit purposes.
+- Logging of all system events, exceptions, and failures for debugging & audit purposes.

 ## Export and Reporting